 The type of chemical bond that holds together the potassium and chlorine atoms in a potassium chloride molecule is an ionic bond.
 The electronegative chlorine atom accepts the 4s electron belonging to the potassium atom and an ionic attraction arises between the resulting K+ and the Cl– ions.

 In the solid state, KCl is readily soluble in many polar solvents, including water.
 The salt is ionized into the K+ cation and the Cl– anions in these polar solvents.
 Some other physical and chemical properties of potassium chloride are discussed in this subsection.

-- The crystals of potassium chloride are made up of face-centered cubic (FCC) unit cells.
+- The crystals of potassium chloride are made up of face-centred cubic (FCC) unit cells.

 - The molar mass of KCl is 74.5513 grams/mol.

-- Its density in the solid, crystalline form is 1.984 grams per cubic centimeter.
+- Its density in the solid, crystalline form is 1.984 grams per cubic centimetre.